Dental sealants are a coating that the dentist puts on the grooves of your child’s back teeth to protect them.

 Placing sealants on the teeth is very simple and painless procedure a pediatric dentist can perform in a few minutes, but this can save you and your child from long dental expensive treatments in the future.

-While the incidence of caries in children in the UAE remains quite high, preventing cavities is always better then treating them, and it’s also much cheaper!
+While the incidence of caries in children in the UAE remains quite high, preventing cavities is always better than treating them, and it’s also much cheaper!

 Ask your pediatric dentist if your child needs dental sealants.